pytask-dev/pytask/docs/source/tutorials/skipping_tasks.md

     ...
 ```

-Not only this task will be skipped, but also all tasks which depend on
+Not only will this task be skipped, but all tasks that depend on
 `time_intensive_product.pkl`.

 ## Conditional skipping